CalCOFI/rCRUX/README.md

 A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
 If a taxonomic rank category contains NA's, they will be counted as a single unique rank.
 Sequence availability in NCBI for a given taxid is a limiting factor.

+Also generated is a fasta file with the primers used for blast.

 Example output can be found [here](/examples/12S_V5F1_generated_11-11-22).